 The Company's Risks are measured using appropriate techniques based on the type of risk, and industry best practices.
 The Company also carries out procedures to identify the effect of extreme events / worst case scenarios in most of the major type of risks and the results are reported to BIRMC on a periodic basis.
 Monitoring and controlling risks is primarily performed based on policies, limits & thresholds established by the Company.
 These limits reflect the business strategy and market environment of the Company as well as the level of risk that the Company is willing to accept.
-The Senior Management team meets every week and deliberates on matters of interest in risk management arising from operations.
 The monthly risk management meeting is held to shortlist matters to be forwarded to BIRMC.